 (Please see the Resource Center article Creating a New Client Levels 1-4)

-The Security Post under Site Details will have their own.
+The Security Post under Site Details will have its own.

-NOTE: The same applies to Activity / Incident Templates.
+NOTE: The same applies to Activity/Incident Templates.
 This is important because the m-Post license is associated with the Security Post.
-Even though the Security Post has its own logbook, they will be able to see Tours that may only apply to other Sites or Posts that share the same Location.
+Even though the Security Post has its own logbook, they can only see tours that apply to other Sites or Posts with the same Location.

 Tag Based Tours